Skip Navigation

 Community Immunization Clinics

-Halton Region Public Health will be holding community immunization clinics throughout the summer to help students 7 years of age and older catch up on missed doses of routine vaccines.
-Students can book an appointment online (external link).
-Walk-in appointments are available as clinic capacity allows.
+Halton Region Public Health holds community immunization clinics throughout the summer months and at various times throughout the school year to help students catch up on missed doses of routine vaccines.

 Visit Halton’s school immunization page for more information on school and community immunization clinics.